 J. Vigil Mechanism

-K. Related Party Transactions
+K. Related party transactions

 L. Meeting amongst Independent Directors

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 a Secretarial Audit has beencarried out by Mr Sudhir V Hulyalkar Practicing Company Secretary (FCS: 6040 [CPNo.6137]) and his report is annexed as Annexure 3.
+Pursuant to Section 204 of the Companies Act 2013 and the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 a Secretarial Audit has beencarried out by Mr. Sudhir V Hulyalkar Practicing Company Secretary (FCS: 6040 and CP No.6137) and his report is annexed as Annexure 3.

 The Company is not covered by the requirement of maintenance of cost records asspecified under subsection (1) of Section 148 of the Companies Act 2013.